Independent Contractor Policy

 Responsibility for entering into and managing independent contractor contracts

-- The responsibility for entering into and managing independent contractor contracts rests with the relevant manager ('job manager') and his or her Dean, Head or equivalent.
+- The responsibility for entering into and managing independent contractor contracts rests with the relevant manager ('job manager') and his or her Dean, Director or equivalent.

 - An independent contractor contract may only be used where the tests in Table 1 of this policy are satisfied; if tested in law, the decision will depend on the real nature of the relationship.
 If the majority of the answers to the questions in Table 1 of this policy are 'yes' and if the real nature of the relationship can be demonstrated to be that of an independent contractor, managers may use an independent contractor contract; in all other circumstances an employment agreement must be used.